nystudio107/craft-recipe/docs/docs/index.md

 ### Image Asset ID

-If you need to do any further manipulation of the Recipe Image (perhaps a transform) you can get the Asset ID for it:
+To do any further manipulation of the Recipe Image (perhaps a transform) you can get the Asset ID for it:

 * `entry.someRecipe.imageId` - the Asset ID of the image for the recipe